dhagmann/deliberation-assets/projects/weinstein_listening/instructions_listener.md

 description: In a Listener/Speaker condition, to be shown to the listener during discussion
 ---

-## Your partner is now going to share THEIR views on the following topic.
-Please have a discussion about _their views_.
+### Your partner will now share THEIR views on this topic.
+Please have a conversation about the views held by _your partner_.

-Your goal is to use what you learned from the video training in your discussion.

 _Please remember that you have agreed to keep any information shared during the discussion confidential._